 How to get residency, set up a company and investment opportunities in Costa Rica

-It is said that its name “Rich Coast” was given by Cristopher Columbus due to the great amounts of gold and jewels that its locals possessed.
-But nowadays, it is not gold what attract more than 2.5 million visitors per year, it is its endless natural parks, its gorgeous beaches and its cozy and charming people.
-Apart from being a well-known top tourist destination, it has become one of the preferred spots for Americans expats to settle, particularly for retirees, and invest in real estate.
+It is said that its name – translated as “Rich Coast” in Spanish – was given by Cristopher Columbus due to the great amounts of gold and jewels that its locals possessed.
+But nowadays, it is not gold that attract more than 2.5 million visitors per year, it is its endless natural parks, its gorgeous beaches, and its welcoming and charming people.
+Apart from being a well-known top tourist destination, it has become one of the preferred spots for Americans expats to settle, particularly for retirees, and to invest in real estate.
 As we will see, Costa Rica is a place to consider for tax residency, in addition to a considerably positive business climate, a favorable tax environment for international business and the existence of several free trade areas.
-Keep reading to know about the different options to immigrate and get residency in Costa Rica, living, incorporating a company, investment incentives, real estate, banking and taxes.

 Residency in Costa Rica, Visas & Citizenship